 - Please be aware of the number of visitors at any one time and the level of noise.

-- For their safety, visiting children must be supervised by a visiting adult.
+- Visiting children must be supervised by a visiting adult for their safety.

-- While we cannot routinely accommodate overnight stays by minors under the age of 18, we recognize there may be special circumstances.
+- While we cannot routinely accommodate overnight stays by minors under 18, we recognize there may be special circumstances.
 (Please feel free to talk with us about your needs.)

-- Some care units may have specific requests for visitors in order to create the best healing space for their patients.
+- Some care units may have requests for visitors to create the best healing space for their patients.
 Please consider the length and hour of your visits.

 If you have questions about our visiting policy, please contact Patient and Family Relations.
 We are happy to discuss your concerns.